cryptobuks/Dynamic-Sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with darksilkd and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with dynamicd and the installation is complete

 ### 4. Set up Cron